-Notes to Financial Statements As of and for the Fiscal Year Ended September 30, 2020
+Notes to Financial Statements As of and for the Fiscal Year Ended September 30, 2021

-Level 2- Investments valued using observable inputs such as quoted prices for identical securities in inactive markets or quoted prices for similar securities in active markets.
-Where securities are not listed on an exchange, quotations may be obtained from brokerage firms.
+Level 2 - Investments valued using observable inputs such as quoted prices for identical securities in inactive markets or quoted prices for similar securities in active markets.
 Other observable inputs may include such factors as interest rates, credit spreads, prepayment speeds, and credit risk, among other relevant factors.
-Level 2 investments generally included in this category are bonds, swap contracts, foreign currency exchange contracts, and options contracts.
+Level 2 investments generally included in this category are bonds (including Federal securities), swap contracts, foreign currency exchange contracts, and options contracts.